eric98040/eric98040/README.md

 * Generative Models (GAN, Diffusion Models): 3D modeling, Inverse problems, and Super-resolution techniques.
 * Graph Neural Networks (GNN): Exploring their potential in semiconductor design and optimization.

 My life motto is "Consistency of effort over the long run is everything," which reflects my commitment to steady and persistent growth.
-I regularly document my learning journey on my technical blog, showcasing my dedication and attention to detail.
+I regularly post my learning journey on my technical blog, showcasing my dedication and attention to detail.

 ## 🎓 Profile